 - 18 drink umbrellas

-- Preheat oven to 350°F. Fill 18 muffin cups with cupcake liners.
+- Preheat oven to 350°F. Fill muffin tins with 18 cupcake liners.

 - Combine cake flour, baking powder, baking soda, and salt in a bowl.
 Set aside.

 - Combine milk, sour cream, pineapple juice, vanilla extract, and coconut extract in small bowl.
 Set aside.

 - Whisk eggs in small bowl.
 Set aside.